wcygan/practice/readme.md

 ## Repositories

-Find example in these folders:
+Find examples in these folders:

 1. [Practice with Java](java-practice/readme.md)
 2. [Practice with Go](go-practice/readme.md)